Siphon880gh/devbrain/Extensions, Plug-ins, and Software Suite Development/DaVinci Resolve/DaVinci Fusion Scripting - Loaded in by API.md

 clip.ImportFusionComp(fusion_path)
 ```

-Warning: This ImportFusionComp is not supported in .py files you drag and drop into console on free DaVinci Resolve.
+Warning: This ImportFusionComp is not supported in .py files you drag and drop into console on free Davinci Resolve.
 Run these lines of codes (paste them) directly into DaVinci Resolve console (Workspace -> Console)